zmiguel2011/FSI-CTFS/Week 12/README.md

 ```

-> And obtained our second desired flag!
+> And obtain our second desired flag!

 ![Flag2](imgs/flag2.png)